Updated August 16, 2022.

-Over-the-counter (OTC) hearing aids are a new category of hearing aids that consumers will soon be able to buy directly, without visiting a hearing health professional.
-These devices are intended to help people with perceived mild-to-moderate hearing loss.
-Like traditional hearing aids, OTC hearing aids will make sounds louder so that some people with difficulty hearing are better able to listen, communicate, and participate fully in daily activities.
-In addition, OTC hearing aids will be regulated as medical devices by the U.S. Food and Drug Administration (FDA).
+Over-the-counter (OTC) hearing aids are a new category of hearing aids that consumers can buy directly, without visiting a hearing health professional.
+These devices are intended to help adults with perceived mild to moderate hearing loss.
+Like prescription hearing aids, OTC hearing aids make sounds louder so that some adults with difficulty hearing are better able to listen, communicate, and participate fully in daily activities.
+In addition, OTC hearing aids are regulated as medical devices by the U.S. Food and Drug Administration (FDA).

-OTC hearing aids will be an alternative to today’s FDA-regulated hearing aids, which are currently only available from hearing health professionals, such as audiologists, otolaryngologists (ear, nose, and throat doctors), and hearing aid specialists.
+OTC hearing aids are an alternative to prescription hearing aids, which are currently only available from hearing health professionals, such as audiologists, otolaryngologists (ear, nose, and throat doctors), and hearing aid specialists.
 The hearing health professional fits you for the hearing aid, adjusts the device based on your hearing loss, and provides other services.

-When OTC hearing aids are available, you will be able to buy them directly in stores and online, where today’s hearing aids are not available.
-You will fit them yourself, and you may be able to control and adjust the devices in ways that users of today’s hearing aids cannot.
-Some OTC hearing aids might not look like today’s hearing aids at all.
+You can buy OTC hearing aids as soon as mid-October 2022 directly in stores and online, where prescription hearing aids are not available.
+You fit them yourself, and you may be able to control and adjust the devices in ways that users of prescription hearing aids cannot.
+Some OTC hearing aids might not look like prescription hearing aids at all.

-OTC hearing aids will be for adults with perceived mild-to-moderate hearing loss.
-They are not meant for children or for adults who have severe hearing loss or significant difficulty hearing.
-If you have severe hearing loss, OTC hearing aids might not be able to amplify sounds at high enough levels to help you.
+OTC hearing aids are for adults with perceived mild to moderate hearing loss.
+They are not meant for children or for adults who have more severe hearing loss or significant difficulty hearing.
+If you have more severe hearing loss, OTC hearing aids might not be able to amplify sounds at high enough levels to help you.

-The FDA is establishing regulations that manufacturers of OTC hearing aids will need to follow.
-In general, these federal regulations will:
+The FDA has established regulations that manufacturers of OTC hearing aids need to follow.
+In general, these federal regulations:

-- Ensure that the OTC devices are safe and effective for people with mild-to-moderate hearing loss.
+- Ensure that the OTC devices are safe and effective for people with perceived mild to moderate hearing loss.

 - Set standards for package labels to help buyers understand OTC hearing aids and who might benefit from them.
-The labels will also include warnings and other information you should know before buying or when using the hearing aid, such as signs that indicate that you should see your primary care provider or other health care professional.
+The labels also include warnings and other information you should know before buying or when using the hearing aid, such as signs that indicate that you should see a doctor.

-Currently, hearing devices that you can buy directly (without seeing a health care professional first) are not intended for people with hearing loss.
-Importantly, these devices, known as personal sound amplification products (PSAPs), are for people without hearing loss to boost their ability to hear certain sounds in certain situations, such as while hunting.
-While the FDA will regulate OTC hearing aids as medical devices for adults for hearing loss, PSAPs are not regulated as medical devices by the FDA.
-In October 2021, the FDA released a draft guidance document intended to describe hearing aids, PSAPs, their respective intended uses, and regulatory requirements that apply to both types of products.
+Personal sound amplification products (PSAPs) are another class of amplifying devices that you can purchase without a prescription or seeing a health care professional.
+PSAPs are for people without hearing loss.
+They boost the ability to hear certain sounds in specific situations, such as while bird-watching.
+While the FDA regulates OTC hearing aids as medical devices for adults for hearing loss, PSAPs are not regulated as medical devices by the FDA.

 Who are OTC hearing aids for?

-OTC hearing aids will be for adults who believe they have mild-to-moderate hearing loss, even if they have not had a hearing exam.
-You might have mild-to-moderate hearing loss if, for example:
+OTC hearing aids are for adults (18 and older) who believe they have mild to moderate hearing loss, even if they have not had a hearing exam.
+You might have mild to moderate hearing loss if, for example:

 - Speech or other sounds seem muffled.